Doja Cat: Public image

 Doja Cat has been noted for being versatile in her music.
-This includes her ability to sing, rap, and produce, as well as act, perform and dance.
+This includes her ability to sing, rap, and produce, as well as perform and dance.
 Often described as eccentric, she is known for her absurdly humorous personality and posts on social media platforms.
 Bryan Rolli of Forbes wrote that "Doja Cat's aloof, irreverent, chronically online persona masks a tireless work ethic; she sings better, raps faster and dances harder than many of her peers, all at once."
-In an article for Okayplayer, Robyn Mowatt noted that "as a singer, rapper, songwriter, and entertainer Doja has led her fans on a rambunctious journey equipped with snappy lyrics, live video streams, outlandish outfits, and memorable viral moments.
-It's not just the music that gets her fans riled up, it's also her live performances which typically are infused with a touch of eccentricity."